Half the Ohio children removed from their homes in 2015 faced parental drug use

 “I’m confident that if we opened another bed in our home, it would be filled with another baby with an opiate issue,” Cyndi says, “It’s hard to hold a baby as they are withdrawing from heroin.”

 These babies are frequently born early and have low birth weights.
 As they withdraw, they tremble, have difficulty feeding and regulating their temperatures.
-They're best known for their wailing, piercing cries as their bodies detox from the drugs.
-For some babies, these symptoms can last as long as four to six months
+They’re best known for their wailing, piercing cries as their bodies detox from the drugs.
+For some babies, these symptoms can last as long as four to six months, depending on how long they were exposed and the amount they were exposed to.
+While some studies have found these children are more likely to have behavioral issues when they are older, the data on long term effects are limited.

 Helen Jones-Kelley, who runs the addiction services and mental health programs in Montgomery County, says foster parents aren’t rushing into the system to help the way they have in the past.